Converts the signed value on top of the evaluation stack to unsigned int8 and extends it to int32, throwing OverflowException on overflow.

 OverflowException is thrown if the result can not be represented in the result type.

-The following Emit constructor overload can use the conv.ovf.u1 opcode:
+The following Emit method overload can use the conv.ovf.u1 opcode: